Updated on 8 May 2023

 The manual toothbrush, ideal for small budgets

-The most important thing to remember when making your choice is to avoid using a brush that is too long or wide and has hard bristles.
-The smaller the brush, the easier it will slip between your teeth.
-Also, a brush with a bristle too stiff will do more harm than good as it irritates the enamel and can hurt your gums.
+The most important thing to remember when choosing a brush is to avoid brushes that are too long or too wide and have hard bristles.
+The smaller the brush, the easier it will slide between your teeth.
+Also, a brush with too stiff bristles can do more harm than good as it can irritate your tooth enamel and hurt your gums.

 The electric toothbrush, for an optimal technique

 The budget for an electric toothbrush ranges from 8£ to 280£, the cheapest ones running on batteries rather than power.
 After this initial purchase, you should expect to pay around 4£ per brush, which should be changed every 3 to 6 months, as well as pay for the batteries or electricity used.